jurisliepins/actors-benchmarks-fsharp/README.md

 parent -ping-> child 1 -ping-> ... -ping-> child N
        <-pong-         <-pong-     <-pong-
 ```
-This scenario is optimised of heavy actor creation rather than heavy message passing.
+This scenario is optimised of heavy actor creation rather than a large volume of messages.

 There are 2 types of message benchmarks for each actor framework:
 * Obj where messages are regular reference types.